About the Barter Art Project

 “I am also working on my personal projects, one of them is to paint the sea whenever I miss it.
 I intend to have 100 art pieces created hopefully by next year!
 Another very exciting project would be trying to put together all the furnitures, artworks, and perhaps painting a mural for my new home.”

 Ly gets her best ideas when surrounded by nature, especially by the sea.

 “…there is this deep peacefulness from within.
 It makes my mind really quiet and ideas just come up!
 I was living in Lanyu Island, Taiwan, where I took my morning strolls along the pacific ocean.
 I started collecting the driftwood on shore to make little houses and I love those artworks.
 The best ideas are often unexpected!”

-In her artwork for the barter art project, Ly chose to focus on light and darkness in the context of the float pod.
+In her artwork, Ly chose to focus on light and darkness in the context of the float pod.